pmean/build-website/text/06/ParametricTestForRatio.md

 infringe on the right of its citizens to analyze their data anyway that they darn well please.

-Well, no the Seventh Amendment doesn\'t say that.
+Well, no the Seventh Amendment doesn't say that.
 But my point is that there is no mandate written somewhere that dictates what types of analyses are legitimate.
-So when you ask, \"can I use a parametric test?\" what you really mean to ask is \"can I use a parametric test and still get my research published?\"
+So when you ask, "can I use a parametric test?" what you really mean to ask is "can I use a parametric test and still get my research published?"

-If I am the one fortunate enough to be the referee on your paper, you will get it published (or if it doesn\'t get published it will be for a reason other than the fact that you used a parametric test on a ratio).
+If I am the one fortunate enough to be the referee on your paper, you will get it published (or if it doesn't get published it will be for a reason other than the fact that you used a parametric test on a ratio).

 If someone else reviews your paper, I cannot say what will happen.
 Some